markokokovic/Code-Examples/README.md

 # Code-Examples
-Here you can see my previous work, designes, templates ect. and so on.....
+Here you can see my previous work, designes, templates ect.